 Some people on the roadway drive very aggressively.
 This leads to a lot of tailgating.
 You have been there.
 The guy behind you thinks that if he can go one mile per hour faster he will get to where he is going faster.
 This results in the guy riding your bumper at 65 MPH.
 Up ahead, traffic is coming to an abrupt stop due to the negligent actions of some guy just like the one behind you now.
-You put on your breaks and BAM.
+You put on your breaks and BAM!
+A rear-end collision occurs.
 This jerk slams into you at 60 MPH.

 You are missing work.
 You cannot do as much around the house as you used to be able to all because of Mr. Tailgater.
 Mr. Tailgater should have to pay for his wrongful actions through his automobile insurance carrier.
 Mr. Tailgater’s insurance provider refuses to pay your bills and try to make it look like you caused the accident.
 I know you think, well he hit me from behind so it’s a done deal.
 Don’t be naïve.
 Insurance companies will gladly assassinate your character to prevent paying one extra dollar.
 Call Ben F. Windham, P.C. first.
 We will aggressively litigate your case and unlike many of our colleagues, will actually go to trial if Mr. Tailgater’s auto insurance carrier will not take responsibility for his negligent actions.